ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 1. Make sure that you are using valid configuration parameters.
 If the error was caused by an invalid configuration, an error message is displayed; for example, `The integration could not be set up.
 Check the settings and try again.
 Reason: Invalid api_key:fakeKey`.
 Update the settings for the tool integration and click **Save integration**.
 1. If the error was caused by a communication problem, click **Save integration** to try again.

-## Why can't I create a toolchain to deploy my app to Cloud Foundry?
-{: #troubleshoot-deploy_cf}
-{: troubleshoot}
-{: support}

-Before you can create a toolchain that deploys to a Cloud Foundry org, you must have an existing org and space, with the Developer role assigned.

-You try to create a toolchain to deploy your app to Cloud Foundry.
-After you enter your API key, the **Organization** and **Space** fields are empty and you cannot create your toolchain.
-{: tsSymptoms}

-A Cloud Foundry org and space can't be located in your account.
-{: tsCauses}

-[Add a Cloud Foundry org and space to your account](https://cloud.ibm.com/account/cloud-foundry){: external}, and assign the Developer role to users at the space level.
-For more information about Cloud Foundry orgs and spaces, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers).
-{: tsResolve}

 ## Why can't I delete toolchains by using the `ibmcloud` CLI?
 {: #troubleshoot-delete_toolchains_cli}